The Origins of Glover Park

 This website has been generously supported by District of Columbia Advisory Neighborhood Commission 3B.
-My thanks to Commissioners Brian Cohen and Mary C. Young.
+My thanks to Commissioners Brian Cohen and Mary C. Young, and to Danna McCormick, of DLM Web Development.

 I have benefitted from the generosity of historians so often that I concluded that it had to be a defining characteristic of their calling.
 I am also indebted to the resourcefulness of countless reference librarians, and in particular, to those of the Washingtoniana Division of Martin Luther King Library.